‘Barbie’ leads Golden Globe nominations with 9, followed closely by ‘Oppenheimer’

 As always there were some big surprises, like Jennifer Lawrence getting nominated for her bawdy R-rated comedy “No Hard Feelings” for best performance by a female actor in a musical or comedy.
 She was nominated alongside Robbie, Stone and Fantasia Barrino (“The Color Purple”), Natalie Portman (“May December”) and Alma Pöysti (“Fallen Leaves”).

+Lawrence, in a statement said she had so much fun making the movie that “it almost feels wrong to accept such an honor – but I will!!!… I cannot wait for some lukewarm Chardonnay.
+Let’s go!!!”

-“The Color Purple” was widely expected to do better with the Golden Globes.
-The adaption of the stage musical got only two nominations total for Barrino and Danielle Brooks for her supporting performance.
+“The Color Purple” was expected to do better with the Golden Globes.
+The adaption of the stage musical got only two nominations total, both for actors, for Barrino and Danielle Brooks for her supporting performance.

+Cord Jefferson’s comedy “American Fiction” also came up with only two nods, best musical or comedy and for lead actor Jeffrey Wright.

+Sofia Coppola’s widely acclaimed “Priscilla” got only one nomination, for actor Cailee Spaeny’s portrayal of Priscilla Presley.
+Her category mates in best female performance in a drama include Gladstone, Annette Bening for “Nyad,” Sandra Hüller for “Anatomy of a Fall,” Greta Lee for “Past Lives” and Carey Mulligan for “Maestro.”

 MORE 2024 GOLDEN GLOBES NOMINEES